All Episodes

 He was being written up as a slime bucket, cheap SOB.

-He said, Well, you own the barrel.
+He said, well, you own the barrel.

-And Bezos is gonna find this out.
+And Bezos is going to find this out.

 I don't know why people can't see what's in front of their faces ideologically.